Sunday, September 18, 2016

 Marco oak aged beer, Quinn guitar strings, picks and a pear,

-Tyler and Karen, wine and a watermelon: and more I'm forgetting,
+Tyler and Karen, wine and a watermelon, and more I'm forgetting,

 that Flicks & Jazz in the Garden was scheduled on my birthday.